 When it comes to appealing a Social Security Disability benefits denial, there are strict time frames that will apply.
 For example, if your administrative appeal is not filed by the date noted in your denial letter, your appeal could automatically be denied or dismissed.
 An experienced California Social Security Disability benefits attorney can help you file an administrative appeal.
 If you have exhausted all your administrative remedies, your attorney could then help you pursue litigation if necessary and appropriate in your case.

 There are numerous reasons why the SSA might deny an application for Social Security Disability benefits.
 One of the most common reasons for a denial is that the application does not include the necessary medical documentation.

-In order for an applicant to be eligible for disability benefits, their illness or injury must prevent them from being able to engage in a substantial gainful activity.
+For an applicant to be eligible for disability benefits, their illness or injury must prevent them from being able to engage in a substantial gainful activity.
 In other words, the injury/illness must prevent the applicant from being able to work – not just at a current job, but at any job.
-Therefore, in order to receive Social Security Disability benefits, the applicant must have a medical provider on board who is willing to state that fact to a reasonable degree of medical certainty.
+Therefore, to receive Social Security Disability benefits, the applicant must have a medical provider on board who is willing to state that fact to a reasonable degree of medical certainty.

 The Appeals-Filing Process

 When it comes to filing a disability benefits appeal, there are strict time deadlines.
 At the administrative level, the applicant will have at least one opportunity to appeal a benefits claim denial.
 In some instances, depending on the situation, the applicant will have two such opportunities.

 The denial letter will state the deadline by which an administrative appeal must be filed.
 It will also state why the disability benefits claim was denied the first time around – and what needs to be included in the appeals package.
 Once the administration receives the appeals package, it will review any additional documentation and decide on your eligibility for benefits.